Ceci007/done-with-it/README.md

 # Done With It (mobile app)

 #### Done With It is a market place to help you sell stuff you don't need anymore.
-A cross-platform app build with React Native, meaning it can run in Android and IOS.
+A cross-platform app build with React Native.
+It can run in Android and IOS.

 ![app start](./screens/screen-1.jpeg)  ![login](./screens/screen-2.jpeg)  ![list](./screens/screen-3.jpeg)  ![account](./screens/screen-4.jpeg)  ![messages](./screens/screen-5.jpeg)